The ACSLPA Application Package includes the forms and information that you will need to register with ACSLPA.

 Click here to download the pdf file: ACSLPA Registration Package 2018.

-For more information to help guide you through the registration process, click here to download the Registration Standards and Guidelines.
+For more information to help guide you through the registration process, click here to download the Registration Standards and Guidelines and Registration Standards & Guidelines - Appendices 7A, 7B, 8A and 8B.

-If you are a speech-language pathologist or audiologist coming from another province in Canada, click here for Labour Mobility Information.
+If you are a speech-language pathologist or audiologist coming from another province in Canada, click here for Labour Mobility Information and the Request for Verification of ACSLPA Registration Form.

 No. You must submit the original, signed application form, either in person or through the mail or courier.
 We cannot accept photocopied, faxed, or scanned forms.